 6. Unwillingness to take responsibility or accept new projects

-No matter the size of your organisation, if you wish to draw a clear and unbiased picture of your people, you should rely on proper HR data (both current and historic) and a reliable solution for collecting and measuring it.
-Not just your own opinion or sentiment.
+“No matter the size of your organisation, if you wish to draw a clear and unbiased picture of your people, you should use a reliable HR system to collect, measure and aggregate accurate HR data (both current and historical) so that you can base your decisions on facts, instead of your own opinion or sentiment.”

 — Kim Koivula, Head of Marketing, Nordics at Sympa.